-The Nursery and Reception classes follow the Statutory Framework for the Early Years Foundation Stage and utilise Development Matters in the Early Years Foundation Stage as a supportive tool to ensuring that the provision matches every child's needs.
+The Nursery and Reception classes follow the Statutory Framework for the Early Years Foundation Stage and utilise Development Matters as a supportive tool to ensure that the provision matches every child's needs.

 The provision includes indoor and outdoor environments for learning.
 Both environments cater for all areas of learning: